dagursunil/QuestionAnswer/QuestionAnswer/README.md

 If answer is not available a generic answer will be provided.
 # Points to be noted

-1.)
-While adding a question format should be as question?"answer1""answer2"....
+a.)
+While adding a question format should be as question?"answer1""answer2".... b.)
-2.)
 H2 console has been disabled currently .
 3.)
 Logging has been disabled explicitly.

 # How to build